Friday, July 08, 2022

 A framed picture of him used to hang on our living room wall, right next to one of Jesus, and if that is not a place of honor, I don't know what is.
 A friend of our family once stood gazing at Uncle Clinton's 8x10 and said he looked like a movie star.

 Through the years from near and far and even after the deaths of my parents, he stayed in touch with us.
-He was the kind of uncle you could call in the middle of the night, and we almost did that on at least one occasion but thought better of it and waited until morning.
+He was the kind of uncle you could call in the middle of the night, and we almost did on at least one occasion, but thought better of it and waited until morning.

-Eight of us (five adults, two toddlers and a baby) were on a family camping trip when frigid weather unexpectedly hit, and we were caught with barely a jacket among us and only sheets and thin blankets for cover.
+Eight of us (five adults, two toddlers and a baby) were on a family camping trip when frigid weather hit unexpectedly, and we were caught with barely a jacket among us and only sheets and thin blankets for cover.
 It just so happened we had set up our camp in the vicinity of Uncle Clinton's house.
 So at daybreak, we packed our tents, fled our campsite and less than an hour later knocked on his door.
 We were affectionately welcomed and spent the next night sleeping in warm pallets on the floor of a modest rancher.

-Uncle Clinton did much bigger things than give me 50 cents or rescue shivering campers.
+Uncle Clinton did much bigger things than give me fifty cents or rescue shivering campers.
 He was a corporal in General Patton's Army during World War II and endured the Battle of the Bulge in the winter of 1944.

 I never heard Uncle Clinton reminisce about his military years, so I turned to our family historian, my oldest brother Charles, for more information.
 He told me that at a reunion one year, he broached the subject, but Uncle Clinton treaded cautiously into that territory, sharing only a couple of bits and pieces about that time in his life.

 He recounted a harrowing experience while driving at night in a convoy.
-Head and tailights were turned off to avoid detection, and each driver could see only a small light on the rear of the vehicle ahead of him.
+Headlights and tailights were turned off to avoid detection, and each driver could see only a small light on the rear of the vehicle ahead of him.

 Exactly how all of the events unfolded is unclear, but there was a raid, at which time the drivers slammed on the brakes and everyone bailed out and dove underneath their trucks.
 A bomb exploded so near to Uncle Clinton's truck that it rocked on its tires, almost to the point of turning over.
 Amazingly, he avoided shrapnel altogether.